VoThinhVuong/Fitoftheday/README.md

 * Open cmd and run $cd {the file path to the project}$.
 * Run $python manage.py migrate$.
 * Run $python manage.py runserver$ to start the application.

-# Others
-* **About the API key**: The api key is located in views.py to help with running the application.
-Due to the nature of this project, this is the current solution to ensure functionality during grading that I can think of.